 Lang Mor and Naa Mor are student-focused neighbourhoods close to Chiang Mai University.
 Each has many budget restaurants and food stalls as well as a range of local entertainment options.

 The northern suburbs of Doi Saket, Sansai, and Mae Rim are popular with Thai and ex-pat families who want to live away from the city’s hustle and bustle.
 On the edges of the city, Mountainside offers easy access to both nature and the city.
 There are high-class resorts in scenic settings.

-With much of Chiang Mai’s focus on two particular areas, many people don’t think outside of the box when it comes to considering other places to stay in Chiang Mai.
+With much of the popular focus on two particular areas, many people don’t think outside of the box when it comes to considering places to stay in Chiang Mai.

 There are other areas, however, that may be more suited to your preferences and requirements.
-It depends on what you want from your trip to Chiang Mai – something a bit more flash like a luxury hotel with an outdoor pool or the best place for budget backpackers.
+It really depends on what you want from your trip to Chiang Mai.

-Here are the best areas to stay in Chiang Mai.
+Here are the best neighbourhoods in Chiang Mai.

-The Old City is often the cheapest place to stay in Chiang Mai, with a plethora of backpackers’ hostels and budget guesthouses, so this is also our pick for where to stay in Chiang Mai on a budget.
-With limited room, if you’re looking for a luxury hotel with a swimming pool then you’ll want to look elsewhere.
+The Old City is often the cheapest place to stay in Chiang Mai, with backpackers’ hostels aplenty and budget guesthouses, so this is also my pick for where to stay in Chiang Mai on a budget.
+With limited room, however, if you’re looking for luxury hotels with an outdoor swimming pool, you’ll want to look elsewhere.

-It’s also one of the most convenient places to stay because you can walk to many places of interest, thus saving on transportation costs too, and there’s heaps of street food to push costs down even further.
+It’s also one of the most convenient places to stay because you can walk to the many places of interest, (including the amazing Wat Chedi Luang) thus saving on transportation costs too.
+Heaps of street food push costs down even further.

 It’s easy to arrange trips to other parts of the province at the many travel agencies and there are plenty of facilities and amenities to make you feel at home.